 BrainStation’s Python Developer career guide is intended to help you take the first steps toward a lucrative career in Python programming.
 The guide provides an in-depth overview of the Python programming skills you should learn, the best training options, career paths in Python, how to become a Python Developer, and more.

 As there is no specific background or experience required for you to become a Python Developer, there are a number of ways you can enter the field.
 It all starts, however, with a specific set of skills, and more specifically, a mastery of the Python programming language.

-Many developers find that the Python programming language has a lot of features that give it an edge over other programming languages.
+Many Developers find that the Python programming language has a lot of features that give it an edge over other programming languages.
 For instance, easy syntax and readability makes learning Python a lot easier, which should help you boost your skills with Python relatively quickly.
 And based on Stack Overflow question views in World Bank high-income countries, Python is only rising in popularity among programming languages.

 - Work on projects with Python to develop your skills

-- Develop a portfolio of projects completed with Python to showcase your work
+- Develop a portfolio of projects completed with Python

 Since Python is relatively easy and intuitive for newcomers to learn, a Python Programming course could help you quickly learn how to read and write in the language and leave you feeling like a Python pro in a very short period of time.

 Because Python is a versatile, general-purpose, and extremely popular programming language, it’s often considered the best first language for newcomers to learn.
 It’s an excellent choice as an introductory language because it is concise and easy to read.
 And since it’s so widely useful -- it can be used for everything from web development to software development or even scientific applications -- it’s really a language any programmer should have in his or her stack.
 It is also one of the most widely used languages for Back-End Developers, Data Scientists, and Machine Learning Engineers.